Star Wars Roleplaying Game (Fantasy Flight Games): Reception

-Richard Jansen-Parkes, in a review of the Dawn of Rebellion (2018) for the UK print magazine Tabletop Gaming, stated that the sourcebook is "designed to work with all three of the subtly different rulesets released by the studio" and "aims to set up adventures in the early days of the Rebellion. [...]
+Richard Jansen-Parkes, in a review of the Dawn of Rebellion (2018) for the UK magazine Tabletop Gaming, stated that the sourcebook is "designed to work with all three of the subtly different rulesets released by the studio" and "aims to set up adventures in the early days of the Rebellion. [...]
 It's a time of stealth missions and sabotage rather than pitched battles, where the heroes are likely to be desperate renegades rather than superpowered warriors".
 Jansen-Parkes highlighted that Dawn of Rebellion evokes the film Rogue One and the animated series Star Wars Rebels; it also includes details on running adventures inside the Death Star.
 Jansen-Parkes commented that "You could potentially argue that the book is a little on the slim side – and when you cut out everything that you could probably piece together with a couple of hours on Wookiepedia it gets slimmer still.
 That doesn't change the fact that it's still a beautifully put-together volume.
 If you're looking for a new spin on roleplaying in that galaxy far, far away it's well worth a look".

 Cannibal Halfling Gaming, an ENNIE Award nominated website, reviewed both the Rise of the Separatists and the Collapse of the Republic sourcebooks in 2019 — the second review states "if you're coming at this era of Star Wars Roleplaying cold and don't already have Rise of the Separatists, you'll be fine with just Collapse of the Republic so long as you stick to its specific era (later seasons of The Clone Wars, Revenge of the Sith), although you might feel a little squeezed for options without the Padawan, the more run-of-the-mill Clone Soldiers, and so on in certain play styles.
 If you're not fighting for the Republic, though, or at least not as Jedi and clones, well in that case you'll have an easier time of it.
 Final word: Rise of the Separatists got my curiosity, Collapse of the Republic got my attention, and together they're giving me ideas.
 Get one or get both, but if you're interested in playing in the twilight of the Republic, they'll be money well spent".